 - Go easy on the added alcohol.
 Sorry, but none of these other tips will really matter if you overdo it on the booze.

 - Make it a mocktail.
 This is a great example of a drink that can easily be made NA.
 It still feels fancy and special and you’ll reap the health benefits of the watermelon.
-When I was pregnant during the HOT Colorado summer, this was a staple.

 My husband made a grilled watermelon drink last summer that turned out really good and I’ve been thinking about it ever since.
 Then, earlier this month I tried an agua fresca for the first time.
 It reminded me how delicious fresh fruit blended into a drink can be.
 Why am I not doing this more often?